Rabbi Dave Levy

 For Dave, whose career working with children, teens and young adults is coupled with a lifelong passion for sports, RSA is the perfect fit, and he is currently pursuing his athletic coaching certification at SUNY Cortland.
 Dave received his rabbinic ordination in 2004 from JTS and his bachelor degrees from Columbia University and JTS in 1999.

 Dave lives in New York City with his wife, Rabbi Rachel Ain, and their two sons, Jared and Zachary.

-David just finished his first season as the varsity basketball coach at Solomon Schechter School of Long Island.
-In addition to basketball, he has been coaching soccer since 2009 with Pro Soccer Kids.
+In addition to RSA, David is currently getting his masters at Hofstra University in Physical Education.
+He is also the Varsity basketball coach at Solomon Schechter School of Long Island and has been coaching soccer since 2009 with Pro Soccer Kids.

 A Solomon Schechter graduate, David was the captain of both the soccer and the basketball teams and was named the IPPSAL league MVP in 2010 for soccer.
 David served as assistant captain of the club soccer team at SUNY Albany before transferring and graduating from Indiana University.